Last Updated: April 17, 2016

 2. How to find layout boundaries?

 Layout boundaries are very useful when we develop our UI components.
-It gives a real sense to layout, thereby letting us to study arrangement of different widgets in the layout.
+It gives a real sense of layout, thereby letting us study the arrangement of different widgets in the layout.

 https://www.linkedin.com/in/nitesh-tiwari-b5032a74